Close

 Compression damping

 This adjustment modifies the overall speed that the suspension spring will compress when a bump hits the wheel.
 A lower compression setting will result in the tire being loaded for a shorter period and vice versa for high values.
-Having a value too low can lead to less load placed on the wheel and lock the suspension in the extended phase, reducing overall tire grip.
-On the other hand, setting compression too high can lead to on throttle understeer and result in the suspension never compressing and not absorbing the bumps on the track.

 Spring rate

 This, simply put, is the stiffness of the spring, which determines how much load is needed for the physical spring to compress.
 A higher spring rate makes the car much stiffer, and lower will soften the car.
 This is an important factor as this plays a part in the weight transfer of the car and which tires become loaded within the cornering phases.
-Having the springs too stiff will not allow the load to be placed on the front tires during corner entry causing understeer.
-On the corner exit, stiff springs don’t transfer weight to the rear on the throttle, which leads to oversteer.
-If the spring rate is too low, the car will “roll” too much, leading to a generally sluggish feel not usually wanted within any racing car.

 Spring Perch Offset

 This is what ultimately adjusts the ride height of your car in iRacing.
 Ride height is a valuable adjustment to control both mechanical grip and the aero balance of the car.
-A lower ride height at the front will result in rear oversteer and lower ride height at the rear understeer.
+A lower ride height at the front will result in rear oversteer and a lower ride height at the rear will result in understeer.
 Keeping the front and rear values relatively similar is advised, and too much difference can result in an unbalanced platform.

 Traction control